 \section{Discussion and conclusion}

-\textbf{Limitations.} Although ChartIR achieves superior performance across various metrics compared to direct prompting and Metal, it still exhibits two main limitations: 1) Compared to Metal, our method requires more computational cost, but since it makes fewer total queries, it results in slightly lower time overhead on closed-source models.
-2) Limited effectiveness on closed-source models: While our structured instruction scheme demonstrates strong capabilities on open-source models, its impact on closed-source models is relatively limited.
-This is primarily because closed-source models like GPT-4o already possess strong inherent chart understanding abilities, rendering additional structured instructions less effective.
+\textbf{Limitations.} Although ChartIR achieves superior performance compared to direct prompting and Metal, it exhibits two limitations: 1) Compared to METAL, our method requires more computational cost, but since it makes fewer queries, it results in lower time overhead on closed-source models.
+2) Limited effectiveness on closed-source models: While our structured instruction demonstrates strong capabilities on open-source models, its impact on closed-source models is relatively limited.
+This is mainly because closed-source models like GPT-4o possess strong chart understanding abilities, rendering structured instructions less effective.
 We believe that the performance of ChartIR on such models could be further enhanced with a more powerful instruction generation model.

-\textbf{Conclusion. } In this work, we present ChartIR, a training-free and model-agnostic framework designed to enhance chart-to-code generation in multimodal large language models.
+\textbf{Conclusion.} In this work, we present ChartIR, a training-free and model-agnostic framework designed to enhance chart-to-code generation in MLLMs.
 Unlike prior approaches that rely on either direct prompting or metric-driven refinement, ChartIR introduces a structured, two-stage process consisting of multi-dimensional chart description and iterative difference-based refinement.
 This design directly targets the core challenges of chart understanding and faithful code translation.
-Through comprehensive experiments on two benchmark datasets, Plot2Code and ChartMimic, we demonstrate that ChartIR significantly improves over both direct generation and the state-of-the-art method METAL, across a broad range of evaluation metrics including GPT-4o Score, layout accuracy, and visual similarity.
+Through comprehensive experiments on two benchmark datasets, Plot2Code and ChartMimic, we demonstrate that ChartIR significantly improves over both direct generation and METAL, across a broad range of evaluation metrics.
 Notably, our ablation studies validate the essential roles of both the chart description and difference.
 ChartIR’s generality and compatibility with both open-source and commercial MLLMs suggest that it can serve as a robust and extensible solution for future work in multimodal chart understanding and generation.